3 Tbsp oil (canola, veg, olive)

 1 cup stewed tomatoes or 2 medium sized fresh tomatoes

-1 TB tamari (you can use soy sauce but tamari is lighter and less salty so it is recommended)
+1 Tbsp tamari (you can use soy sauce but tamari is lighter and less salty so it is recommended)

 Salt and pepper to taste

 175g dried tagliatelle pasta (or any other type)

 Optional for garnish: Parmesan (vegan or regular), parsley, drizzle of olive oil

 Heat 3 Tbsp oil in a pot on low.
 Sauté onions for 30 minutes, stirring occasionally.